flutter/flutter/specs/style.md

 */
 ```

-The types marked with * in the list above are not part of sky:core,
+The types marked with * in the list above are not part of dart:sky,
 and are only shown here to illustrate what kinds of extensions are
 possible and where they would fit.